 * * * First Change * * * *

-.X Solution #X: Avoid Duplicate Configuration and Transmission of
+6.X Solution #X: Avoid Duplicate Configuration and Transmission of Shareable Data

-.X.1 Description
+6.X.1 Description

-The solution is to address the Key Issue #X: Avoid Duplicate Configuration and Transmission of .
+The solution is to address the Key Issue #X: Avoid Duplicate Configuration and Transmission of Shareable Data.

-To avoid duplicate configuration and transmission of UE identifier ranges, the shareable organized separately outside of the NF profile.
-One NF profile using the shared UE identifier ranges should carry a reference pointing to that shared .
+To avoid duplicate configuration and transmission of shareable data (e.g. UE identifier ranges), the shareable data can be organized as shared data which is separately stored outside of the NF profile.
+One NF profile using the shared data (e.g. UE identifier ranges) should carry a reference (i.e. shared data identifier) pointing to that shared data.
+An NF may be associate with multiple shared data with different types, thus multiple instance of shared data identifiers may be registered in one NF profile.

-following NRF API are proposed:
+The following enhancements to data structure of the NRF API are proposed:

+- Define individual data structures for each type of shared data;

-- define a SharedIdRange data structure, which carries the and a list of SUPIs, etc;
+- For example, define a SharedIdRanges data structure, which carries the identifier of the SharedIdRanges and a list of SUPI/GPSI/External-ID/Internal-ID ranges, etc;

+- Define a SharedDataIdentifier data type as identifier of each type of shared data;

+- For example, the SharedIdRanges data structure includes an "sharedDataId" attribute of type SharedDataIdentifier, to indicate the unique identifier of that SharedIdRanges;

+- Add attribute in the NF profile to refer to the separately stored shared data;

-- add one attribute "sharedRangeId" in the AusfInfo/UdmInfo/PcfInfo/BsfInfo/ChfInfo to indicate the reference to a SharedIdRange;
+- For example, add "sharedDataList" attribute in the NFProfile of an NF to contain a list of shared data identifiers to multiple shared data, and within the "sharedDataList" container a "sharedRangeId" attribute refers to one SharedIdRanges.
+Or, add one attribute "sharedRangeId" directly in the AusfInfo/UdmInfo/PcfInfo/BsfInfo/ChfInfo to indicate the reference to a SharedIdRanges;